PierreQuentel/bihan/README.md

 _http://localhost:8000/hello_ in the browser address bar, it shows the "Hello World" message.

-For PEP8 experts : the class name uses the naming convention for functions, ie lowercase, for a better match with urls, which are usually written in lowercase.
+For PEP8 experts : in this page, the class name uses the naming convention for functions, ie lowercase, for a better match with urls, which are usually written in lowercase.
+The CapWord convention (`class Hello`) will also work.

 URL dispatching
 ===============